-During installation, the 9front Mercurial repository is copied to /dist/plan9front/.hg, is chmod 775, and is owned by user glenda and group sys.
-To update the repository when logged in as a user other than glenda, add that user to group sys add then add the following to \$home/lib/hgrc:
+During installation, the 9front git repository is copied to /dist/plan9front/.git, is chmod 775, and is owned by user glenda and group sys.
+To update the repository when logged in as a user other than glenda, add that user to group sys.